 Publisher: Klei Entertainment

-If Tim Burton were to develop a video game, we suspect it would be pretty similar to Don’t Starve.
-At the very least, the aesthetics would be near identical, which is part of the charm of this survival experience.
-Whereas Don’t Starve thrusts players into the mysterious Constant, where monsters lurk at every corner, Don’t Starve Together lets you bring a friend.
+If Tim Burton were to develop a video game, it would likely look a lot like Don’t Starve.
+At the very least, the aesthetics would be nearly identical, which is part of the charm of this survival experience.
+Whereas Don’t Starve puts players in the mysterious Constant, where strange creatures lurk at every corner, Don’t Starve Together lets you bring a friend.
 And you’ll need them.

-Feral beasts are only half the threat as hunger and sanity work against you every step of the way.
-Can you build a base and forage for food quickly enough to avoid succumbing to the elements?
-Probably not, but half the fun is trying.
+Creatures are only half the threat, as hunger and sanity constantly work against you.
+Can you build a base and gather resources quickly enough to prevent disaster?
+Probably not on the first go, but that’s half the fun.

-You’ll need to coordinate your efforts, gather supplies, and make use of the in-game build mechanic to survive the horrors and perils of the Constant.
+You’ll need to coordinate, gather supplies, and make use of the in-game build system to manage the many dangers of the Constant.

 19. Deceit